brunodifranco/project-outleto-clustering/README.md

 | Quantity of Items | Total quantity of items purchased |
 | Returns | Amount of items returned |
 | Purchased and Returned Difference | Natural log of difference between items purchased and items returned |

 </div>

-# 6. **Machine Learning Models**
+# 6. **Machine Learning Modeling**
 <p align="justify"> In order to get better data separation a few dimensionality reduction techniques were be tested: PCA, UMAP and Tree-Based Embedding.
-Results were satisfactory with Tree-Based Embedding, which consists of:
+Results were satisfactory with Tree-Based Embedding, which consists of: </p>

 - Setting gross_revenue as a response variable, so it becomes a supervised learning problem.
 - Training a Random Forest (RF) model to predict gross_revenue using all other features.